knative/serving/DEVELOPMENT.md

 kubectl label namespace default istio-injection=enabled
 ```

-Follow the [instruction](./docs/setting-up-ingress-static-ip.md) to set up static IP for Ingresses in the cluster if it is needed.
+Follow the [instructions](./docs/setting-up-ingress-static-ip.md) if you need to set up static IP for Ingresses in the cluster.

 ### Deploy Build